WordPress Statnive Plugin · Parhum Khoshbakht

 Best for: Sites where JavaScript execution is a concern (heavy ad setups, many third-party scripts).

 MonsterInsights connects WordPress to Google Analytics 4.
 The GA4 tag (134KB compressed) adds significant frontend weight.
-The actual analytics processing happens in Google’s cloud, but loading the gtag.js library creates a 117ms gap between TTFB and LCP.
+The actual analytics processing happens in Google’s cloud, but loading gtag.js alone is a larger burden than most self-hosted trackers.

 Best for: Sites that require Google Analytics specifically and accept the performance trade-off.